derekshirk/personal-site-2020/posts/2020-website-redesign.md

 Once I had established a solid design framework, I moved on to addressing more technical aspects of the site, which allowed me to more efficiently iterate on smaller design details once I had buttoned up some of the site's functional aspects.

 ## Front-end Features
 Browser capabilities and the front-end landscape have significantly matured since 2017, and I had grand ambitions for how I wanted to do things differently from my previous WordPress site.
-A few key aspects I was focused on where:
+A few key aspects I was focused on were:

 - Static site generator
 - Modern CSS grid layout